 We assess goodwill for impairment at least annually, or more frequently when events and circumstances occur indicating that the recorded goodwill at the reporting unit level may be impaired.
 Reporting units are defined as operating segments or one level below an operating segment, referred to as a component.
 We have determined that our reporting units are components of our one operating segment.
 We allocate goodwill to reporting units at the time of acquisition and base that allocation on which reporting units will benefit from the acquired assets and liabilities.
 If the book value of a reporting unit exceeds its fair value, the implied fair value of goodwill is compared with the carrying amount of goodwill.
+If the carrying amount of goodwill.
 If the carrying amount of goodwill exceeds the implied fair value, an impairment loss is recorded in an amount equal to that excess.
 The fair value of a reporting unit is estimated using the discounted cash flow approach, and is dependent on estimates and judgments related to future cash flows and discount rates.
 If actual cash flows differ significantly from the estimates used by management, we may be required to record an impairment charge to write down the goodwill to its estimated fair value.

 In-process research and development.
 We value tangible and intangible assets acquired through our business acquisitions, including in-process research and development ("IPR&D"), at fair value.
 We determine IPR&D through established valuation techniques for various projects for the development of new products and technologies and expense IPR&D when technical feasibility is not reached.
 The value of IPR&D is determined using the income approach, which discounts expected future cash flows from projects under development to their net present value.
 Each project is analyzed and estimates and judgments are made to determine the technological innovations included in the utilization of core technology, the complexity, cost and time to complete development, any alternative future use or current technological feasibility and the stage of completion.
-If we acquire other companies with IPR&D in the future, we will value the IPR&D through established valuation techniques and will incur future IPR&D charges if those products under development have not reached technical feasibility.
+If we acquire other companies with IPR&D in the future, we will value the IPR&D through established valuation techniques and will incur future IPR&D through established valuation techniques and will incur future IPR&D through established valuation techniques and will incur future IPR&D through established valuation technical feasibility.